Battlecruiser: Background

 The battlecruiser was developed by the Royal Navy in the first years of the 20th century as an evolution of the armoured cruiser.
 The first armoured cruisers had been built in the 1870s, as an attempt to give armour protection to ships fulfilling the typical cruiser roles of patrol, trade protection and power projection.
 However, the results were rarely satisfactory, as the weight of armour required for any meaningful protection usually meant that the ship became almost as slow as a battleship.
 As a result, navies preferred to build protected cruisers with an armoured deck protecting their engines, or simply no armour at all.

-In the 1890s, technology began to change this balance.
-New Krupp steel armour meant that it was now possible to give a cruiser side armour which would protect it against the quick-firing guns of enemy battleships and cruisers alike.
+In the 1890s, new Krupp steel armour meant that it was now possible to give a cruiser side armour which would protect it against the quick-firing guns of enemy battleships and cruisers alike.
 In 1896–97 France and Russia, who were regarded as likely allies in the event of war, started to build large, fast armoured cruisers taking advantage of this.
 In the event of a war between Britain and France or Russia, or both, these cruisers threatened to cause serious difficulties for the British Empire's worldwide trade.

 Britain, which had concluded in 1892 that it needed twice as many cruisers as any potential enemy to adequately protect its empire's sea lanes, responded to the perceived threat by laying down its own large armoured cruisers.
 Between 1899 and 1905, it completed or laid down seven classes of this type, a total of 35 ships.
 This building program, in turn, prompted the French and Russians to increase their own construction.
 The Imperial German Navy began to build large armoured cruisers for use on their overseas stations, laying down eight between 1897 and 1906.

-The cost of this cruiser arms race was significant.
 In the period 1889–1896, the Royal Navy spent £7.3 million on new large cruisers.
 From 1897 to 1904, it spent £26.9 million.
 Many armoured cruisers of the new kind were just as large and expensive as the equivalent battleship.